Life Transitions

 © 2024 Helen Frankenthaler / Artists Rights Society (ARS), New York

-A couple in Brentwood, California had thought about selling this Ed Ruscha “Window” painting for some time.
-During their process of downsizing, they wanted to put some resources into new areas, including travel to see their granddaughter in Europe among other things.
+A couple in Brentwood, California had considered selling this Ed Ruscha “window painting” painting for several years.
+During their process of downsizing, they finally decided they wanted to put some resources into new areas, including travel to see their granddaughter in Europe and their new condo in Los Angeles.
 They sought out advice on timing as to when was the best time to sell this piece and how they would get the maximum return.
-With this expertise in hand and the owner’s 80th birthday on the horizon they decided when it was best to sell.
-Realizing just under $300,000 for this work in a private sale, they were able to put their asset to work toward realizing their new pursuits.
+With this expertise in hand and the owner’s 80th birthday on the horizon they decided it was a good time to part with their Ruscha.
+Realizing about $300,000 for this work in a private sale, they were able to put their asset to work toward realizing their new pursuits in life with the expert guidance and sale.

 Ed Ruscha (B. 1937)